babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 This document guides operators through the complete lifecycle of running a finality provider, including:

-* Installing and configuring the finality provider toolset (EOTS Manager and FP daemon)
+* Installing and configuring the finality provider toolset (EOTS Manager and Finality Provider daemon)
 * Managing keys (EOTS key for signatures and Babylon key for rewards)
 * Registering your finality provider on the Babylon network
 * Operating and maintaining your finality provider